Frequently Asked Questions

 Back To Top

-How will this Settlement affect my rights?
+9. How will this Settlement affect my rights?

-How do I exclude myself from the Settlement?
+10. How do I exclude myself from the Settlement?

-If I do not request exclusion, can I sue Wells Fargo for the same claims later?
+11. If I do not request exclusion, can I sue Wells Fargo for the same claims later?

-No. Unless you request exclusion from the Settlement, you will give up the right to sue Wells Fargo, individually or as part of a class action, for the Class Released Claims that this Settlement resolves as described in FAQ 18 below.
+No. Unless you requested exclusion from the Settlement, you will give up the right to sue Wells Fargo, individually or as part of a class action, for the Class Released Claims that this Settlement resolves as described in FAQ 18 below.

-If I exclude myself, may I still receive compensation from the Settlement Fund?
+12. If I exclude myself, may I still receive compensation from the Settlement Fund?

-Do I have a lawyer in this case?
+13. Do I have a lawyer in this case?

 Yes.
 The Court has appointed attorneys at the law firms Kellett & Bartholow PLLC, Giles & Lambert, P.C., and Limon Law Office to represent you and the other Class Members as “Class Counsel.”
 You can contact Class Counsel at the address or phone number listed below.
 They are: